cunybpl/nycet_pnp/src/content/calculation_methodologies/pump-motors-energy-consumption.md

 <p class="equation">$E =$ Annual pump energy, kWh</p>
 <p class="equation">$WeeksPerYear =$ 52</p>

-### Constant-speed, Constant-volume Pumps Using Current Transformers
+### Constant-speed, constant-volume pumps using current transformers

 This calculation tool is for a constant-speed, constant-volume pump.
 Measured input data include hourly average current (in Amps) as directly measured by current transformers, and sport measurements for true power.